waii-ai/waii-mcp-hands-on-lab/README.md

 Ready to start building your first MCP server?
 Follow these steps:

-1. [Understanding MCP and WAII Integration](lab-docs/0_understand_the_basics.md) - Learn about MCP and how it works with WAII
-2. [Configuring the Waii MCP Server](lab-docs/1_configuring_waii_mcp_server.md) - Set up your configuration so Claude can connect to your server
+1. [Configuring the Waii MCP Server](lab-docs/1_configuring_waii_mcp_server.md) - Set up your configuration so Claude can connect to your server
-3. [Building the Waii MCP Server](lab-docs/ref_building_mcp_server.md) - Step-by-step guide to building your own MCP server
+2. [Building the Waii MCP Server](lab-docs/ref_building_mcp_server.md) - Step-by-step guide to building your own MCP server from scratch

 ## References